ThorstenDoherr/searchengine/README.md

 You can also create your own special preparer using the existing one(s) as templates.

 ## Version history
+2023.03.21 SearchEngine 20.22.2
+- removed remnants of the deprecated "fast parsing" option of the import routines

 2022.12.06 SearchEngine 20.22.1
 - fixed SearchEngine.log ouput to use the "darwinian" keyword ("darwinistic" is still working, no need to adjust scripts)
 - improved output of progress bar (no more strange rounding errors)